Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem

-We now define a few properties specific to the online bin stretching problem.
+We now define a few properties specific to the \binstretching problem.

-We first need to define the function $\verb|AddToBin|$ which takes three parameters: $St$ of type \verb|BinLoads| and two integers $e$ and $b$.
-This function increases the load of the $b$-th bin by a value equal to $e$.
-If $b$ is larger than the length of $St$, a new item of value $e$ is appended to $St$ (note that \verb|S k| equals \verb|k+1|).

-The predicate \verb|CompletePacking|, given a list of item sizes (integers) $\ell$ and an element $P$ of type \verb|BinsExtended|, is true if the configuration $P$ uses at least all the items of $\ell$.
+The predicate \verb|SequencePacked|, given a list of item sizes (integers) $\codeitems$ and an element $P$ of type \verb|BinsExtended|, is true if the configuration $P$ uses at least all the items of the list (sequence) $\codeitems$.
 It uses two functions which are part of the Coq standard library.
-The function \verb|count_occ Nat.eq_dec x y| returns the number of occurrences of the element $y$ in the list $x$ and the function \verb|concat| concatenates a list of list of elements.
+The function \verb|count_occ Nat.eq_dec x y| returns the number of occurrences of the element $y$ in the list $x$ and the function \verb|concat| concatenates a list of lists of elements.